apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 - Apigee Edge expressions v1.0
 - Apigee Edge message-flow v1.0
-- Apache commons lang 2.6
-- Apache commons codec 1.7

-The maven build (with the pom.xml file) will obtain the latter two.
+- Google Guava 26.0-jre

 ## Using the callout

 You must use the callout in two phases: parse and verify.
 The parse phase extracts the elements from the signature header.
 The verify phase actually verifies the extracted signature.
 These are separate phases to allow the API proxy to use the output of the parse phase, specifically the keyId, to retrieve a key from whatever store is appropriate.
 Only after the parse can the proxy know the key to use for verification.
 So the logic works like this:

 1. parse the signature header to determine the keyId
 2. retrieve the key